cayesoneira/miniTRASGO/README.md

 │   │   ├── index.md
 ```

-## How to Edit the Documentation

-### Editing Directly on GitHub (Preferred Method)

-Anyone with a GitHub account can propose changes to the documentation by following these steps:

-1. **Navigate to the repository:** Go to [GitHub repository](https://github.com/cayesoneira/miniTRASGO).
-2. **Locate the file:** In the `docs/` folder, find the markdown file you want to edit or add a new one.
-3. **Edit the file:** Click the pencil icon on the top right to make modifications.
-4. **Propose changes:** After editing, describe your changes and click **Propose Changes**.
-5. **Create a Pull Request:** Click **Create Pull Request** so the changes can be reviewed and merged.

-**To add a new page:**

-- Create a new markdown file inside the `docs/` folder.
-- Edit `mkdocs.yml` and add an entry in the `nav` section with the correct path.
-- Follow steps 3-5 above to submit your changes.

 ---

-## Deployment Process: You Don't Have to Worry About It!
+## Deployment Process: For Repository Owners Only

 The deployment of the documentation is **handled exclusively by the repository owners**.
-If you contribute by editing files or submitting pull requests, you **do not need to worry about the deployment process**.

-Once your edits are approved and merged into the repository, the documentation will be updated automatically by the maintainers.
-You can focus **only on contributing edits** and leave the deployment process to us!

----

-## Deployment Details (For Reference Only)

-The documentation is hosted at [http://nuc1.fis.ucm.es/minitrasgo](http://nuc1.fis.ucm.es/minitrasgo) and is updated automatically every hour.
-However, manual updates can be performed with the following steps:
+Contributors do not need to worry about this step.
+The documentation is automatically updated every hour and hosted at [http://nuc1.fis.ucm.es/minitrasgo](http://nuc1.fis.ucm.es/minitrasgo).

+For reference, here are the deployment details:

 ### Connecting to the Deployment Server

 1. **Configure SSH:** Add the following lines to your `~/.ssh/config` file:
    ```bash
    Host nuclab2
        HostName nuclab2.fis.ucm.es